Teachers College Policy on Animals on Campus

 A. Service Animal

-B. Assistance Animal
+B. Emotional Support Animal

 C. Pet

-D. Approved Animal.
+D. Approved Animal

-E. Owner.
+E. Owner

 Section II.
 Procedures for Service Animals in Campus Housing

-b.
-Description of how the animal serves as an accommodation for the verified disability, and
+• Description of how the animal serves as an accommodation for the verified disability, and

 Section IV.
 Conflicting Health Conditions

 Housing personnel will make a reasonable effort to notify tenants in College housing where the Approved Animal will be located.
+Owners and their roommates/suitemates will be required to sign a consent form agreeing to the animal’s presence in the residence.

 OASID along with Residential Services staff will work to try to resolve any conflict as a result of the presence of an Approved Animal in a timely manner.
 Staff members will consider the conflicting needs and/or accommodation requests of all persons involved.